cyrialize/traversy-mvc-app/readme.md

 - Run `sudo systemctl start apache2` to start apache
 - Run `sudo systemctl restart apache2` to restart apache

+# Solving Issues

+## `could not find driver` on Lesson 23 'The Database Class - Part 1'
+You're probably missing the `mysql` package for PHP.

+Install it for your version of PHP: `sudo apt install php7.4-mysql`.

+Then restart apache.

 # Other Resources